No Products in Your Cart

 At The Knotty Lumber Co., we carry Afromosia Lumber for woodworkers who want the richness of exotic hardwoods with the timeless appeal of fine furniture-grade material.

-Afromosia is one of the most visually soothing and refined exotics — warm, balanced, and naturally radiant.
+Afromosia is one of the most visually soothing and refined exotics.
+It's warm, balanced, and naturally radiant.

 Over time, Afromosia darkens slightly to a richer amber tone, developing a patina that rivals genuine Teak.